Human capital flight: Israel

 Israel has experienced varying levels of emigration throughout its history, with the majority of Israeli expatriates moving to the United States.
 Currently, some 330,000 native-born Israelis (including 230,000 Israeli Jews) are estimated to be living abroad, while the number of immigrants to Israel who later left is unclear.
 According to public opinion polls, the main motives for leaving Israel have not been the political and security situation, but include desire for higher living standards, pursuit of work opportunities and/or professional advancement, and higher education.
 Many Israelis with degrees in scientific or engineering fields have emigrated abroad, largely due to lack of job opportunities.
 From Israel's establishment in May 1948 to December 2006, about 400,000 doctors and academics left Israel.
 In 2009, Israel's Council for Higher Education informed the Knesset's Education Committee that 25% of Israel's academics were living overseas, and that Israel had the highest human capital flight rate in the world.
 However, an OECD estimate put the highly educated Israeli emigrant rate at 5.3 per 1,000 highly educated Israelis, meaning that Israel actually retains more of its highly educated population than many other developed countries.

 In addition, the majority of Israelis who emigrate eventually return after extended periods abroad.
 In 2007, the Israeli government began a program to encourage Israelis living abroad to return; since then, the number of returning Israelis has doubled, and in 2010, Israeli expatriates, including academics, researchers, technical professionals and business managers, began returning in record numbers.
 The country launched additional programs to open new opportunities in scientific fields to encourage Israeli scientists and researchers living abroad to return home.
 These initiatives have since succeeded in luring many Israeli scientists back home.

 Turkey

 In the 1960s, many skilled and educated people emigrated from Turkey, including many doctors and engineers.
 This emigration wave is believed to have been triggered by political instability, including the 1960 military coup.
 In later decades, into the 2000s, many Turkish professionals emigrated, and students studying overseas chose to remain abroad, mainly due to better economic opportunities.
 This human capital flight was given national media attention, and in 2000, the government formed a task force to investigate the "brain drain" problem.

+According to Turkey's national statistics agency, TÜİK, the emigration ("brain drain") rate among higher-education graduates rose from 1.6% in 2015 to 2.0% in 2024, and was higher among male graduates (2.4%) than female graduates (1.6%).
+Rates were markedly higher among graduates of private ("foundation") universities (4.3%) than state universities (1.7%), and highest among graduates of information and communication technology programmes (6.7%), followed by engineering, manufacturing and construction (4.4%).